lhaof/Motion-Guided-Attention/README.md

 tar -zxvf FBMS-SaliencyMap.tar.gz
 tar -zxvf ViSal-SaliencyMap.tar.gz
 ```
+If you need the results of MGA (without CRF) tested on DAVSOD, please download them from https://pan.baidu.com/s/1mv7mi_0XS3W237tAH2gNgg
+password：9lm7

 1. If you want to run our trained MGA network, first, you need to correctly install FlowNet 2.0.
 The performance of our method could be affected by the quality of optical flow images.
 Notice that FlowNet 2.0 contains many variants, please choose the one with the highest accuracy.
 It is suggested to use the implementation by NVIDIA: https://github.com/NVIDIA/flownet2-pytorch.
 To run this FlowNet 2.0, it is good to use Python 3.6.
 To run our trained model, it is better to use Python 2 & Pytorch 0.4.0/0.4.1.